 1 – As I mentioned, there is always the Star Wars angle.
 Padme Amidala is pregnant with the twins and has a few maternity costuming options including a blue nightgown looking outfit and a sporty pregnant Jedi.

-2 – For me Halloween came in my first trimester, while I was pretty miserable with morning (afternoon and evening) sickness.
+2 – Take it easy with a t-shirt.
+For me Halloween came in my first trimester, while I was pretty miserable with morning (afternoon and evening) sickness.
 So I stayed home and handed out candy while wearing the easiest of all maternity costumes- the humorous t-shirt.

-5 – Halloween, horror fests and zombie walks are the perfect time for the gross zombie baby belly!
+5 – Zombie Baby!
+Halloween, horror fests and zombie walks are the perfect time for the gross zombie baby belly!

 6 – There’s always the packaged pregnant costume in a bag.
 I tried the Maternity Fairy costume from CostumeSuperCenter.com.
 I think most of these kind of costumes are really just plus size costumes repackaged.
 This one ran pretty small, though it had plenty of belly room.
 The arms were tight enough to fit a child.
-There aren’t many good manufactured maternity costumes that are worth getting so I would not really recommend the packaged options.
-You can just as easily look for something in a plus size.
+There aren’t many good manufactured maternity costumes that are worth getting so I would not really recommend the packaged options unless you are desperate and that’s all you can find in time.

 7 – Anything with an empire waist can be a pregnancy costume.
 I dressed as a pirate for the medieval fair.
 My top is just an empire waist dress over stretchy pleather leggings.
 I wore the Burgundy High Low Gauze Peasant Dress by Leg Avenue, which I wouldn’t actually recommend because it ripped THREE times before I even left the house.
 I had to sew it back together and pray it didn’t just rip right off.
 The gauze material is pretty delicate.
 My pants were black liquid leggings by Elegant Moments.
 They were comfy and low waisted so they fit right under my belly.
 Whenever someone commented on my pregnant status I just told them “Blackbeard did it.”